Our Intent for Music

 Please note for academic year 2020-2021 music provision was re-written to reflect current guidance in place due to the Covid pandemic.
 Our music teacher was not able to deliver the lessons and re-planned content to be delivered in class bubbles using body percussion rather than instruments and restricted singing.
 She planned enriching sessions to maintain breadth and depth but following restrictions that were necessary.
 These restrictions also impacted on the lack of community performing opportunities we would typically take part in due to social distancing guidelines.

-Over this academic year so far we have periodically had to reintroduce restrictions, based on our Covid 19 risk assessment, which has occasionally impacted on the delivery model for music.
+Over 2021 to 2022 we periodically had to reintroduce restrictions, based on our Covid 19 risk assessment, which occasionally impacted on the delivery model for music.
 However we are pleased to be focusing on moving forward post the pandemic.
-The re-introduction of singing, particularly our weekly singing assemblies, has been great and we are enjoying opportunities for performing again.
+The re-introduction of singing, particularly our weekly singing assemblies, was great and we are enjoying opportunities for performing again.